Facts about Jamaica

 - The highest point in Jamaica is the Blue Mountain Peak in Portland, at 7,402 feet above sea level.
 It is possible to hike to this peak.

 - Kingston is Jamaica's capital city.
 The original capital was Spanish Town in St. Catherine.

-- The population of Jamaica is approximately 2.7 million (2008), of which about 800,000 live in the Kingston and Portmore area.
+- The population of Jamaica is approximately 2.961 million (2020), of which more than a million live in the Kingston and Portmore area.

 Although so many Jamaicans live near the sea, the majority do not know how to swim.

 Many of Jamaica's National Symbols were instituted when Jamaica became independent on August 6, 1962.